Khasi people: Religion

 Before the arrival of Christian missionaries and post- conversion, almost all of the Khasi people practised an indigenous tribal religion.
 The first translation of the Bible into any of the languages of Northeast India was a Khasi version, published in 1891 by missionaries.
 The main Christian denominations today followed among the Khasis include Catholicism, Anglicanism, Presbyterianism (largest Christian denomination among the Khasis), and others.
 Around 83.14% of the Khasi tribe numbering around 1.17 million are Christian of various denominations (mainly Presbyterian and Catholic) and 15.41% of them numbering around still follow their Indigenous khasi religion called "Ka Niam Khasi" which is monotheistic in nature.
 In Khasi traditional religion Niam Khasi, the principal deity U Blei Nongthaw, who is One and formless is the Supreme creator of the whole universe.

+Khasi devotees making bhog for Durga Puja, a Hindu festival, at Shella.

 A significant small number of Khasi population also adheres to Hindu and Buddhist faith.
 As per as 2011 census, around 10.3 thousands Khasi people have stated their religion as Hindu and Around 1.8 thousand Khasis follow Buddhism.
 Lesli Hardinge Pde, a 73-year-old retired Meghalaya civil servant, who is also an Khasi actor, comedian have translated Bhagavad Gita into Khasi language, locally known as "The Song of God or in Khasi, Ka Jingrwai U Blei".
 The book was published on 9 May 2011.
 The author have also translated the Ramayana, the Mahabharata and the Upanishads into Khasi.
 Historians suggested that the Kamakhya temple of Assam's Nilachal Hills was an ancient sacrificial site for an Austroasiatic tribal goddess, locally called or known as "Ka Mei Kha" (literally: old-cousin-mother), of the Khasi tribe supported by the folk lores of these very peoples.
 The traditional accounts from Kalika Purana of (10th century) and the Yogini Tantra too recorded that the goddess Kamakhya is of Kirata origin, and It is said that the worship of Kamakhya goddess predates the establishment of Kamarupa in (4th century CE).

 There is also very small community of Khasi Muslims, mostly residing in Shillong and adjoining areas of the city, who accepted Sunni Islam as a result of historic Muslim traders in the region.
 On 3 February 2019, Quran, Islamic Holy Book, was released in the Khasi language.
 The translation of 1251 pre-pages and pages of Quran, was done by a Khasi Muslim leader Mubarak Lyngdoh, to propagates Islam among the local Khasis.
 The translation was done at the initiative of the Seng Bhalang Islam (A local Islamic organisation of Shillong, Meghalaya).
 Khasi Muslims numbers around 1,689 as per 2011 census.

-There are also a small segment of Khasi population who don't follow any particular faith.
-Around 6.8 thousand Khasis have stated that they are atheist and don't believe in any particular religion or God as per 2011 census.
+There are also a small segment of Khasi population who do not follow any particular faith.
+Around 6.8 thousand Khasis have stated that they are atheist and do not believe in any particular religion or God as per 2011 census.